15 Theme Ideas for a Memorable Halloween Party

 14. Era Party

 If your friends are the last-minute type, choose a decade and tell them to come dressed as someone from that era.
-It's easy to pull together a 1920s flapper costume or a hippie from the 60s or 70s.
+It's easy to pull together a 1920s flapper costume or a hippie from the '60s or '70s.
+(See also: 85 Easy, Frugal Halloween Costumes)

 15. Political Party